yuvraajsj18/Data-Structures/practical-walkthroughs/stack/array-implementation/stack.md

      because the Boolean operator == will itself return either *true* or *false*.

-4. **push()**: insert 'element' at the top of stack, if not overflow.
+4. **push()**: insert 'element' at the top of the stack, if not overflow.

-   - First we need to check for **overflow** that is if we have more space in the stack or not for our new element, then if we do we save it otherwise we have two options -
+   - First, we need to check for **overflow** that is if we have more space in the stack or not for our new element, then if we do we save it otherwise we have two options -

      1. We can handle overflow with an `if` statement.